netvl/picopickle/README.md

 write[EntityLocations](Map(EntityPath(Vector("a", "b")) -> ..., EntityPath(Vector("a", "c")) -> ...)) shouldEqual
   Map("a/b" -> ..., "a/c" -> ...)

-// reading works as well
+// reading works just as well
 ```

 However, with this flexibility in large codebases where one pickler is shared by lots of different classes it is easy